weyway/oldway/content/Crafts & Guides/Cosmic Exploration.md

 The main menu for crafting will be the **Basic Missions**, here you will have access to different missions divided by Class, starting from **Class D Missions**.
 These have different DoH/DoL levels associated with them and can be repeated.
 They will award you with Cosmic Exploration currencies and score for that job's Cosmic Tracker.

+Under **Provisional Missions** you will find crafts that are limited to some condition (e.g. Current weather or a specific time).

+Lastly, under **Critical Missions** you will find the crafts that can only be performed during **Red Alert** events.
+It's recommended that you take part in these events and doing the crafts as many times as possible until the timer runs out as the rewards are significantly better than basic missions.
 ## Gear
 Just like any other crafting or gathering activity, you will need appropriate gear for the level of crafts you're trying to do.